Initialize systems for the examples

 # First, we need a model result object

-bagging_xb_results <- bagging_dia(train_dia, base_model_name = "xb", n_estimators = 10, seed=123)
+bagging_rf_results <- bagging_dia(train_dia, base_model_name = "rf", n_estimators = 10)

-#> Running Bagging model: Bagging_dia (base: xb)
+#> Running Bagging model: Bagging_dia (base: rf)

 # Now, generate the SHAP explanation plot

-figure_shap(
+p6 <- figure_shap(

-data = bagging_xb_results,
+data = bagging_rf_results,

 raw_data = train_dia,